 Minor 7th chords

-The minor 7th chord (abbreviated m7 in chord names) is a four note chord, but due to the characteristics of the guitar the chords can involve four to six notes (in some cases with duplicated notes).
-The minor 7th is similar to the dominant 7th, but is distinguished with its minor third.
+The minor 7th chord (abbreviated m7 in chord names) is a four-note chord, but due to the characteristics of the guitar, the chords can involve four to six notes (in some cases with duplicated notes).
+The minor 7th is similar to the dominant 7th, but is distinguished by its minor third.

 The chord is built by a root, a minor third, a fifth and a minor seventh.
 There are many ways to play these chords.
 Below you can see m7 chords in mostly open position presented and by scrolling down further you could also see minor seventh barre chords.